-We hold records on the administration of probate from 1844 to the present day.
+We hold records on the administration of probate from 1844.

-We also hold records on the administration of succession duties - also known as death duties - from 1875 until the scheme ended in January 1980.
+We also hold records on the administration of succession duties - also known as death duties - from 1875.

 Otherwise, records containing financial information are typically open for general public access after 60 years to 31 December from the last year noted in the record.

 Indexes and digitised records

 Succession duty 'Old Act' and 'New Act' files - Commissioner of Inland Revenue and successors, 1875-1935 (GRG 84/9)

 This index covers 1876 to 1893 and is arranged alphabetically by the person's surname.

 A further index of files dated after 1893 is available in the Research Centre.